 Step 2.
 Connecting the Microsoft Partner Center integration for your team/account

-The Microsoft Partner Center integration can be enabled in User settings > Integrations for personal projects and in Team settings > Team integrations for projects shared in the team (if you’re the team owner).
+The Microsoft Partner Center integration can be enabled in Teams > Personal Account > Integrations for personal projects and in Teams > Your Team Name > Team integrations for projects shared in the team (if you’re the team owner).
 This allows you to conveniently use the same access credentials for publishing across different apps and workflows.

 - In the list of available integrations, click the Connect button for Partner Center.